UT Dallas Alumni DGC

 Cons: My three cons:

--As others mentioned the teepads are dirt patches that are rocky, uneven, short, slanted etc. - Theyre mostly not good.
+-As others mentioned the teepads are dirt patches that are rocky, uneven, short, slanted etc. - They're mostly not good.
 Concrete tees were the one thing the course was really lacking.

 Other Thoughts: The other big comment that could be a pro or con is the hole length.
 Most holes seemed 200' or less with some trees here and there to add interest.
-I thought some holes seemed a little too short, but they are just right for a quick round between classes or beginners.
+I thought some holes seemed a little too short, but they are just right for a quick round between classes, after work or for beginners.
 The hole difficulty is somewhat helped or thwarted by the superduper rough, which would tear up any beginner or make the short holes a little more juicy for better players.

 1 of 1 people found this review helpful.